bryceshirley/iris-gpubench/docs/work_to_do.md

 #### Additional Metrics and Areas for Measurement in IRIS Bench

 - **Utilization Time**: Measure the total time the GPU is actively utilized, which can provide insights into idle periods and workload efficiency.
-- **Stability: Crash Frequency**: Track and report any GPU crashes or visual artifacts during benchmarks to assess stability.
+- **Stability: Crash Frequency**: Track and report any GPU crashes or abnormalities during benchmarks to assess stability.
 - **Throttling Events**: Monitor instances of clock speed reductions due to high temperatures or power constraints.
 - **Memory Bandwidth**: Measure the data transfer rate between the GPU and system memory to identify potential bottlenecks and optimize performance.